TheTHINGYEEE/ParkourPlugin/README.md

 # ParkourPlugin
 Plugin still on maintenance.
-And still not finished.
-Uploaded to GitHub for backup purposes.
+Please contact TheTHINGYEEEEE#1859 on Discord for more info.